Q. What is CREW Energy?

 Q. What other sustainability projects are CREW Energy pursuing?

-A. CREW Energy are currently identifying community partners to work with on an LED lighting scheme.
-CREW plans to work across the borough to help a range of partners swap their existing lightbulbs for LED lights.
+A. CREW Energy plans to work across London to help a range of partners swap their existing lightbulbs for LED lights.

 LED lights are on average 90% more efficient than conventional bulbs, and still more efficient and more effective than conventional energy saving light bulbs.
 By switching all of your building’s bulbs over to LEDs we can help you save 90% on your lighting bills.